 Don't be afraid to ask the chef or caterer for modifications of dishes that you enjoyed but that weren't 100% perfect.
 You know your guests and you're there to make sure their palates are pleased.
 If something isn't right, don't hesitate to make the comment!
 The catering company should be happy to accommodate your request.

 21.)
 Finishing Up Fresh

 Revise your notes and make a preliminary selection of the dishes while it's still fresh in your mind.
 Finish off your taste testing with a coffee and run through which dishes you enjoyed the most, which you liked the least, and why.

 Photo by Gabrielle Henderson on Unsplash

 22.)
 Eco-Friendly Event

-Ask the caterer beforehand what their food waste policy and see what they do with the food that isn't consumed during their events.
+Ask the caterer beforehand what their food waste policy is and see what they do with the food that isn't consumed during their events.
 Are there local organisations that your event can collaborate with in order to reduce food waste?

 23.)
 Wait to Negotiate

 Save negotiations for after the tasting - you don't want to waste your time negotiating with a provider before you even decide you want to work with them.

 Do they have a health and safety guide?
 What documents can they provide about their health and safety processes.
 Be sure to clarify this with the catering company when going over the details of your upcoming event in order to ensure the utmost safety and protection for your guests.